PERMANENT SUPPORTIVE HOUSING

 - For more information on this housing program please contact DeWett Wilson, director of Homeful Housing.

-A hotel that will be converted into 88 studio apartments for individuals who have experienced chronic homelessness.
+A hotel that was converted into 88 studio apartments for individuals who have experienced chronic homelessness.

 - Case management is funded through a partnership with Mecklenburg County.